-In January 2023, the Group classified the 2022 deposit for stock subscription received from Kyuden under escrow fund (Note 7) amounting to ₱1.63 billion into NCI and Equity Reserve (excess of consideration over carrying value of NCI sold) after Kyuden acquired the 10.47% additional ownership interest in PGEC through completion of all the requirements in the subscription agreement.
+In January 2023, the Group classified the 2022 deposit for stock subscription received from Kyuden under escrow fund (Note 7) amounting to ₱1.63 billion into NCI and Equity Reserve (excess of consideration over carrying value of NCI sold) after Kyuden acquired the additional 10.47% ownership interest in PGEC through completion of all the requirements in the subscription agreement.
 The deposit for future stock subscription is considered a non-cash financing activity in 2022.
-Kyuden's ownership interest as of December 31, 2023 in PGEC is 25%.
+As of December 31, 2023, Kyuden's equity interest in PGEC is 25%.